 What is the TIMEVALUE Function?

-In financial analysis, TIMEVALUE is useful when doing time calculations such as addition or subtraction and converting time imported from external sources in text form into a proper serial number of time.
+In financial analysis, TIMEVALUE is useful when doing time calculations, such as hourly wages, or converting time imported from external sources in text form into a proper serial number of time.

 The TIMEVALUE Function uses the following arguments:

-Time_text (required argument) – It is a text string that represents a time.
+Time_text (required argument) – This is a text string that represents a time.
 In the text string, we need to separate the hours, minutes and seconds by colons.

 For example, if we provide just two values (separated by a colon) such as 04:54, TIMEVALUE will treat it as hours and minutes, not minutes and seconds.
-If we want to represent 4 minutes and 54 seconds, we need to provide the same by specifically mentioning hours as zero.
+If we want to represent 4 minutes and 54 seconds, we need to specifically note hours as zero.
 That is as “00:04:54.”